mascot-vis/mascot-vis.github.io/content/tutorials/example/index.md

 ### Apply Constraints

-We want to align these bars so that the blue ones are aligned to the right and the orange ones are aligned to the left.
-To do so, we find all the light blue bars, which represent the response "Agree", and align them to the right:
+We want to align these bars to clearly show the divergence of opinions.
+To do so, we find all the light blue bars representing the response "Agree", and align them to the right:

     let agreeBars = scn.find([{channel: "fillColor", value: "#7799cf"}]);
     scn.align(agreeBars, "right");